10 Truths of Household Budget Planning

 1 .
 The truth is no one wants to budget

 It’s not fun or glamorous.
-But it is essential to set a household budget if you want to avoid that sinking feeling when you get to the end of the month and are left wondering where the money disappeared to.
+But it is essential to set a household budget if you want to avoid that sinking feeling when you get to the end of the month and are left wondering where the money went.
 So stop free-falling and keep reading.

-Once you know where your money is going you can decide what changes you want to make.
-Budgeting apps on your phone or tablet allow you to easily record what you spend your money on so you can find out where every penny is going and make changes.
+Budgeting apps on your phone allow you to easily record what you spend your money on so you can find out where every penny is going and make changes.
 You can set a monthly household budget and the app can help you stick to it.
 There are loads out there, such as:

 - Mint A free app that allows you to see all your accounts in one place, categorises where your spending is occurring and stays up to date with recent transactions.
 And it’s smart watch compatible